 Instructions:

-- Pour the vinegar into a dishwasher-safe mug.
+1. Pour one cup of vinegar into a dishwasher-safe mug.

 How to Get Rid of Smells In the Dishwasher With Vinegar